-For me, while I genuinely enjoy almost all my freelance work and really appreciate the flexibility it gives me, it's not what I want to do full time.
-I also love writing fiction, running ecourses, and having time with my husband and kids ... and my freelancing supports all that.
+For me, while I genuinely enjoy almost all my freelance work and really appreciate the flexibility it gives me, it's not something that I want to do 40 hours a week.
+I also love writing fiction, writing for my own blogs, and having time with my husband and kids ... and my freelancing supports all that.

 Because of that, I've focused my freelancing in a particular way.
 I don't seek out roles that would have me working from a client's office, for instance (I'm only too glad to leave my office days well behind me).
-I look for work that involves short, straightforward pieces - normally blog posts - so that I can easily fit my freelance writing around everything else rather than getting caught up in cycles of rewrites, meetings, and so on.
+I look for work that mainly involves short, straightforward pieces - normally blog posts - so that I can easily fit my freelance writing around everything else rather than getting caught up in cycles of rewrites, meetings, and so on.

-You might be looking for something quite different from freelancing.
-Perhaps you want freelancing to be your full-time career, and that means you'll be happy to take on big projects that involve a lot of back-and-forth - but that also involve a large cheque when you're done!
+You might be looking for something quite different from me.
+Perhaps you want freelancing to be your full-time career, and that means you'll be happy to take on big, complex projects that involve a lot of back-and-forth - and that also involve a large cheque when you're done.

-Have a think about your reasons for freelancing - if you can, jot down a few thoughts (or even questions for yourself) before you move on to the next section of this module.
+Have a think about your reasons for freelancing.
+If you can, jot down a few thoughts (or even questions for yourself) before you move on to the next section of this module.